jhegg/shiro-ad-ssl-example/README.md

 An example of using Shiro to perform Active Directory authentication over SSL.

 This simple example illustrates how you can configure Shiro via the shiro.ini to do authentication and authorization using Active Directory over SSL.
+It uses Shiro's ActiveDirectoryRealm for authc/authz, and Shiro's JndiLdapContextFactory for the connections to AD.
 There are a few steps to be performed before you can run the LdapSslExample#main method.

 **Prerequisites:**
 - An Active Directory server with some users and groups, configured to accept SSL connections.